Sh1v4nk/Snake-Game-Js/README.md

 ```
 2. Open the `index.html` file in your web browser.

-3. Alternatively, you can view a live demo of the SnakeXenzia here(Will be added soon).
+3. Alternatively, you can view a live demo of the SnakeXenzia [here](https://sh1v4nk.github.io/SnakeXenzia/).

 ## Technologies Used